Pheasant vs Quail: What Are 8 Key Differences?

 Conservation StatusLeast ConcernLeast Concern

 The key differences between pheasant and quail are size, color, lifespan, diet, habitat, species, and temperament.
 A pheasant is usually larger than a quail and tends to be brighter in color unless it is a female.
-Pheasants are closely related to both turkeys and grouse, and they tend to stand out in the crowd due to the bright colors and patterns of their feathers.
-They are native to Eurasia but live all over the world.
+Pheasants are closely related to both turkeys and grouse.
+They tend to stand out in the crowd due to the bright colors and patterns of their feathers.
+These birds are native to Eurasia but live all over the world.
 They do not migrate long distances and do not mate for life.
-In fact, once a male pheasant mates, he is off to the races, competing against other males for the next available mate.
+In fact, once a male mates, he competes against other males for the next available mate.

 Quails tend to be a lot smaller than pheasants, almost the same size as a crow or a songbird.
-They are often sold in the pet trade, and larger species of quail tend to be sold to farms for both food and eggs.
-As for coloring, they are typically variations of gray, white, brown, and tan, however, some species of quail can also be brown, red, or even spotted with yellow.
+They are often sold in the pet trade, with larger species tending to go to farms for food and eggs.
+As for coloring, they are typically variations of gray, white, brown, and tan.
+However, some species can also be brown, red, or even spotted with yellow.
 Quails are native to several different countries and continents around the world.
 A quail egg is often referred to as a delicacy in North America, Asia, and Europe.

 Pheasant in flight